postindustria-tech/device-detection-examples-go/README.md

 ## Run examples

-Firstly, the `device-detection-examples-go` needs to be cloned recursively so that all submodules are checked out.

-Secondly, please follow the `device-detection-go` README.md to perform any prebuild steps and setup the module.

-Once `device-detection-go` is setup, we can start running the examples:
 - Navigate to `dd` folder.
 All examples here are testable and can be run as:
 ```
 go test -run [Name of Example_* method of the target example]